LTUC/amman-dotnet-401d2/Curriculum/Class04/Resources/StackHeap.md

        1. Holds value types
        1. Self-maintaining -takes care of it's own memory management
 	   1. static memory allocation

     1. What is the heap?
 	   1. Dynamic memory allocation
 	   1. have their memory allocated at runtime.
 Accessing is a bit slower than on the stack.
-	   1. heap size is only limited by the size of virutal memory.
+	   1. heap size is only limited by the size of virtual memory.
 	   1. No dependencies on one another and can always be randomly accessed.
        1. Imagine it like a bucket with a lot of 'things' in it
        1. Keeps track of objects / reference types / *sometimes* Value Types